Welcome to Friends of Jeddore

 - THANK YOU to all who attended Council on July 5, and those who supported us in spirit from home.
 The bylaw as proposed did NOT pass on July 5.
 It was referred back to staff for further work on several areas, including setbacks, to come back to Council in August.
 All our presenters, as well as other individual citizens from our area, did a great job in making our concerns clear to Council at the public hearing.

-- THANK YOU to all those who've signed our petition (522 names and counting).
+- Sign our petition.
+The petition is currently at 522 names and counting!
+Thank you to all those who've already signed it.
 If you wish to add your name, and have not seen a copy, please e-mail us , and someone will contact you about signing.
 (Note: this is a hard-copy petition, and isn't online)

 CONTACT US : email@example.com